kethansrinivas9/Image-Repository-Application/README.md

 #### Yet to complete:
-1. Add Authentication for the application
+1. Authentication feature for the application
-2. Display images based on their visibility as public/private
+2. Display images based on their visibility (can be either public/private)
-3. Delete the images
+3. Image deletion feature

 # Instructions to run the Application using Docker
 1. Install MySQL database on your machine